Node's Package Management and Loading Mechanisms

 - Creation methods:

-Buffer.from(string[, encoding])Buffer.from(array|ArrayBuffer)Buffer.alloc(size[, fill[, encoding]])Buffer.allocUnsafe(size)(skips initialization, higher performance but must be immediately filled)- Common encodings:
+Buffer.from(string[, encoding])Buffer.from(array|ArrayBuffer)Buffer.alloc(size[, fill[, encoding]])Buffer.allocUnsafe(size)(skips initialization, high performance but needs to be filled immediately)- Common encodings:

 utf8(default),base64,hex,latin1,ascii. - Recommended to use with